Gustavo Pareja: Mayor of Otavalo (2014-2019)

 For the 2009 political sectional elections, Pareja Cisneros announced his intentions to run as Mayor of Otavalo, but was narrowly defeated by Mario Conejo.
 He refused to rule out a second bid, so in the 2014 sectional elections, he announced his candidacy for Mayor of Otavalo once again.
 Pareja Cisneros ended up defeating the incumbent Conejo by a margin on 10% of the vote.
 He was sworn-in as Mayor on 16 May 2014.

 During his tenure as mayor, Cisneros sought to urbanize Otavalo and to expand the cities commercial centers.
-In a 2018 interview, Cisneros confirmed plans to expand the cities stadiums under the projected cost of USD $1,400,000 and viewed the expansion as "nearly impossible, but doable".
+In a 2018 interview, Cisneros confirmed plans to expand the cities stadiums under the projected cost of US$1,400,000 and viewed the expansion as "nearly impossible, but doable".
 Cisneros also called for an expansion of the automobile industry in Otavalo and for the modernization of airports in nearby Otavalo.
 A critic of animal shelters, Pareja Cisneros signed legislation that would increase maintenance while promoting humane methods to shelter and capture stray animals in Otavalo.

 In the 2017 general election, Cisneros endorsed Guillermo Lasso's bid for the presidency.
 When Vice President of Ecuador Lenín Moreno won the election, Cisneros worked with the President-elect to bring "dialogue of peace to the nation" while stressing the importance of urbanizing the nation such as the inclusion of national parks.

 In July 2018, Cisneros criticized his predecessor Conejo saying he "let down the citizens of Otavalo" with accusations of corruption.

 Pareja Cisneros opted from running for re-election and left office in May 2019.